nimbix/jardoc/docs/kns_apps_tutorial.md

 ##### 2.3.2.3. custom type

 Custom allows to execute arbitrary scripts instead of using a specific command to apply templates.
-Since the init image embed helm binary, it is possible to use custom type to deploy helm based applications.
+It is also possible to use custom type to deploy helm based applications.

 When using custom, a `cmd` key must be set, and it should contain the script to be executed, encoded in base64 format.